wp-plugins/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.17 - 2014/07/11 =

+* Fix - plugin HTML made more robust - it won't get damaged by some weird templates which put in P tags anymore
+* Fix - share bar CSS improved to not be affected by template CSS
+* Bugfix - plugin was failing to load its own JavaScript libraries in some rare cases (found on a website with Genesis framework, but we haven't found a compatibility issue when using it)

 = 2.2.16 - 2014/07/07 =

 * Feature - better support for Amazon S3 protected URLs and cache plugins - you can force a set expiry time now to match your cache timeout